LetiQuin/Original-Concepts-/README.md

 **Date:** 2025

-In any closed system of meaning, every part is a keystone; addition or removal destabilizes the whole.
+> “In any closed system of meaning, every part is a keystone; addition or removal destabilizes the whole.
 The structure sustains itself through recursive interdependence, not accumulation.
-Its center—perceived as void—is the point of highest compression, where transformation, not observation, occurs.
+Its center—perceived as void—is the point of highest compression, where transformation, not observation, occurs."
+> — *Leticia Quintana (2025)*

 ### Purpose